What’s worse than logging into Netflix and realizing you’ve already seen all the good stuff?

 Platforms like Netflix might struggle to stream with low latency all the time because there are 223 million paid subscribers, and every single one will have different network performance quality and internet speed.
 To ensure viewers still enjoy the buffering-free low latency experience, you can select the Ultra HD streaming option in your Netflix account (if you have a 4K device and a minimum internet speed of 15 megabits per second).
 It’s a great solution to keep audiences happy since Netflix cannot take a blanket approach.

-Capture Streaming Opportunities with Reals
+Capture Streaming Opportunities with Hour One

 Latency is the time it takes for video data to travel from the source to your screen.
 It depends on your internet connection, the video protocol you use, and other factors, but one thing’s for sure—no one likes a lagging, buffering video.
 Achieving consistent low latency streaming is a crucial part of successful video marketing.
 As more companies turn to video to help train employees, present product demos, and create interactive customer experiences, low latency will help keep your audience present and engaged during remote interactions.

 If you’re sold on the benefits of low latency streaming, the next step is making your first video content.
-You can get a helping hand with an AI video generator like Reals by Hour One and create videos to stream for a variety of use cases, from HR to real estate and more.
+You can get a helping hand with an AI video generator like Hour One and create videos to stream for a variety of use cases, from HR to real estate and more.
 Simply select a template, choose a virtual presenter, and add the text to create a video.
-Reals is fast, affordable, and customizable, and it’s the best way to create video content at scale to stream across your OTT channels.
+Hour One is fast, affordable, and customizable, and it’s the best way to create video content at scale to stream across your OTT channels.

 Try Hour One for free and make your first video today.